ONS 2018 Innovation Awards – objectives, criteria and jury assessment

 The jury will allocate entries to the relevant awards (Innovation or SME Innovation).
-The following criterias will apply when evaluating the entries:
+The following criteria will apply when evaluating the entries:

-- the added value by the introduction of the new product, service or process, and the level of innovation involved (innovation in the specific enterprise, in a specific industry or sector, national or wider market)
+- Level of innovation involved (innovation in the specific enterprise, in a specific industry or sector, national or wider market)

-- its likely business benefit to the enterprises involved (both innovator and users of the innovation)
+- The added value by the introduction of the new product, service or process and its likely business benefit to the enterprises involved (both innovator and users of the innovation)

 Applicants must cover the above issues in their application.